RebecaBaruch/login-validation-react/README.md

 # Login With Validation In React
  Another project made during the react course.
-This time, I learned how to use some hooks like:
+At this time, I learned how to use some hooks, like:
  <ul>
   <li>useState</li>
   <li>useRef</li>